anyscale/foundational-ray-app/README.md

 ### Overview

-In this tutorial, we'll be implementing an application that leverages the following workloads:
+In this tutorial, we'll be implementing an image semantic search application that leverages batch inference, distributed training and online serving at scale.

 - [**`01-Batch-Inference.ipynb`**](notebooks/01-Batch-Inference.ipynb): ingest and preprocess data at scale using [Ray Data](https://docs.ray.io/en/latest/data/data.html) to generate embeddings for an image dataset (e.g., different dog breeds) and store them.
 - [**`02-Distributed-Training.ipynb`**](notebooks/02-Distributed-Training.ipynb): reprocess the same data to train an image classifier using [Ray Train](https://docs.ray.io/en/latest/train/train.html) and saving model artifacts to a model registry (MLOps).